The 4 most effective email templates to follow up on outstanding invoices

 This could be as simple as another team member checking the accuracy of invoices before they're sent out, implementing an invoice checklist, or using software to automate checks.
 If you are dealing with high invoice volumes consider an automated invoicing tool that can create invoices for you, like ChargeBee

-With most of the common invoice disputes listed above, preparation and communication are key to avoiding them.
+With most of the invoice dispute examples listed above, preparation and communication are key to avoiding them.

 By being proactive and taking the time to understand your client's needs and expectations, you can avoid many of the issues that lead to a client disputing invoices.